 In the Rocky Mountains, local settlers commonly acted as guides to immigrants, “travelers-for-pleasure”, and especially hunters.
-Development of railroads west brought increasingly easier access, and by the 1850’s, the number of eastern hunters arriving had increased to the point where the guiding expeditions of hunters had developed into an industry of it’s own, with a number of companies established.
+Railroad development brought increasingly easier access.
+By the 1850’s, the number of eastern hunters arriving had increased to the point that the guiding expeditions of hunters had developed into an industry of its own.

 By 1869, a number of these expedition companies built permanent hunting camps and guest lodges.
 These lodges served as the owner’s permanent year-round homes, base camp for expeditions, and the place where customer-hunters could safely leave their spouses while they hunted.
 Satisfied customers often returned every year to their “second home out west.”

-In 1872, the easterner’s fascination with the west was fueled by the formation of America’s first national park; Yellowstone National Park.
+In 1872 the formation of America’s first national park, Yellowstone, fueled the easterner’s fascination with the west.
 The park (which was as large or larger than most eastern states), was instantly famous for “its geysers, hot springs, magnificent scenery, and outstanding hunting.”
-The Northern Pacific Railway capitalized on this romance, and developed a business transporting tourists and hunters for both the park and ranches in the surrounding states.
+Subsequently, the Northern Pacific Railway capitalized on this romance, and developed a business transporting tourists and hunters for both the park and ranches in the surrounding states.

 Cattle Ranching on the South-Western Plains Dude Ranch